Airboat Tour Information and Rates

 This airboat tour down the St. Johns River, is approximately 12 miles round trip in search of all mentioned wildlife and a stop off at “Possum Bluff” picnic area to step out and take it all in!
 The bluff is only accessible by water and quite remote.

-NOTE: Unfortunately, pricing does not reflect "Uncle Sam’s” cut of 7% sales tax.
-50% deposit is required when booking online.
+NOTE: Pricing does not reflect "Uncle Sam’s” cut of 7% sales tax.
+50% deposit is required.
 The deposit is refundable unless cancellation is within 48 hours of the booked ride.